wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 ## Power Up to GUI in SD card

-If you insert a stock Raspbian image into the Pi and powered it up, it would by default display a GUI, and have no WiFi connection.
+Based on <a target="_blank" href="https://www.raspberrypi.org/documentation/installation/installing-images/mac.md">this</a>, if you insert a stock Raspbian image flash SD drive into the Pi and power it up, it would by default display a GUI, with no WiFi connection.

-   Based on <a target="_blank" href="https://www.raspberrypi.org/documentation/installation/installing-images/mac.md">this</a>.

 0. Unlug the power adapter.